-At Herefordshire Pupil Referral Service (HPRS) we aim to provide high quality education to all our pupils regardless of any special educational need.
-We are committed to making sure all our pupils have the chance to thrive and supporting them to meet their full potential.
-We are focused on creating an inclusive environment, where provision is tailored to the needs and abilities of pupils, no matter how varied.
+At Herefordshire Pupil Referral Service (HPRS) we aim to provide high quality education to all pupils.
+We are committed to making sure all pupils have the chance to thrive and support them to meet their full potential.
+We are focused on creating an inclusive environment, where provision is tailored to the needs and abilities of all.